A lot has changed in the way manufactured homes are constructed, utilized, and perceived.

 - Anchoring.
 Check that the home's anchoring system is still sturdy and well-attached.

-- Determine if the home has any structural additions or alterations that were not factory installed.
+- Additions or alterations.
+Determine if the home has any structural additions or alterations that were no factory installed.
 Additions not approved by the home manufacturer may present increased exposure to wind and snow weight damage if not properly supported.